mid-kid/RocketISO/docs/BUILDING.md

 My configuration is usually tailored for a specific (set of) system(s).
 For this reason, before being able to release an ISO with the processes above, I must modify the portage configuration and rebuild everything.

+This is the sequence of commands I use to make the final release.

 ```
+./genrepos  # Make a repository snapshot, in repos.squashfs

+# Create build environment and rebuild everything
-build=y ./genroot  # Installs @world (and bdeps, to save some time) into broot/
+build=y ./genroot  # Installs @world (and bdeps) into broot/
-./genrepos  # Make a copy of the repositories to checkpoint, in repos/
 ./genportage  # Install and reconfigure /etc/portage into broot/
-./genenter -c /mnt/scripts/genrebuild  # Install/remove pacakges and rebuild everything (takes forever!)
+./genenter -c /mnt/scripts/genrebuild  # Install/remove packages and rebuild everything (takes forever!)

 # Build a new rootfs and an iso out of it
 ./genenter -c 'final=y /mnt/scripts/genroot /mnt/build/root'